 - Learn how to prioritize medical problems.

 - Have a rewarding experience in a supportive environment.

-We offer 2-4 week elective rotations available in a variety of pediatric subspecialties.
-These rotations involve a mixture of outpatient clinic and inpatient consultations.
+We offer elective rotations available in several pediatric subspecialties.
+These rotations involve a mix of outpatient clinic and inpatient consultations.
 You will have the opportunity to work individually with faculty pediatrics subspecialists.